Ischi94/pal-int-extinction/README.md

 The only difference between the *examplatory-code* and the raw files is the degree of code conciseness and commentation.
 The structure of the code stays the same and will give the same results.
 The *examplatory-code* is just designed to guide the reader through the analytical process in a neatly arranged way.

 The folder *temp_data* contains the raw isotope data and files showing how we processed it to get the palaeotemperature.

+The folder *simulations* contains the code and files to reproduce the simulations/ sensitivity analysis.